macadmins/nudge-python/README.md

 ![Screenshot Nudge](/images/nudge_ss.png?raw=true)

 ## Building this package
-You will need to use [munki-pkg](https://github.com/munki/munki-pkg) to build this package
+You will need to use [munki-pkg](https://github.com/munki/munki-pkg) to build this package.

 ## Credits
-This tool would not be possible without [nibbler](https://github.com/pudquick/nibbler), written by [Michael Lynn](https://twitter.com/mikeymikey)
+This tool would not be possible without [nibbler](https://github.com/pudquick/nibbler), written by [Michael Lynn](https://twitter.com/mikeymikey).

 ### Notes
 Because of the way git works, nudge will not contain the `Logs` folder required for the postinstall to complete.

 In order to create a properly working package, you will need to run the following command:
-`munkipkg --sync /path/to/cloned_repo/nudge`
+`munkipkg --sync /path/to/cloned_repo/nudge`.

 ## OS Support
 The following operating system and versions have been tested.